Advice on AstraZeneca varies across EU, amid blood clot fears

 The EMA's analysis is based on 164 cases of the rare brain blood clot, among 34 million doses administrated across the bloc.

-By comparison, four women out of 10,000 would probably a get a blood clot from taking the birth control pill.
+By comparison, four women out of 10,000 would probably get a blood clot from taking the birth control pill.